-The IASB and the IFRS Interpretations Committee (previously the International Financial Reporting Interpretations Committee, IFRIC) have issued standards and amendments, or interpretations to existing standards, that were not yet effective and not applied by the Company as at December 31, 2019.
-These new standards and interpretations are not expected to be applicable for the Company for the annual period beginning on or after January 1, 2020.
+The IASB and/or the IFRS Interpretations Committee have issued new standards and amendments, or interpretations to existing standards, which were not yet effective and not applied by the Company as at December 31, 2020.
+The Company continues to evaluate these changes to determine their impact, if any.